NHCcoder/Plaguecheat/README.md

 To start the streamlit app, have CS2 running and double-click `start.bat`.
 This will run the offset dumper and start the streamlit server.

 The web app will compile and then start running at `http://localhost:8501` which will be automatically copied to the clipboard.

+The web app can also be accessed through your phone if you create an exception for port `8501` in your firewall Inbound Rules.

+### ⚠️ Warning

+Cheating in Counter-Strike 2 is not condoned and there is no guarentee this app won't result in a ban.
+This project is intended for educational purposes showcasing read-only memory applications. **Use at your own risk!**